-LPB has been demonstrated to provide a deep surface layer of high magnitude compression in various aluminum, titanium, nickel based alloys and steels.
-The deep compressive residual stress on the surface of these materials mitigates fatigue damage including FOD,12-14 fretting fatigue damage,15-16 and corrosion fatigue damage.17-20 The LPB process can be performed on conventional CNC machine tools costs and speeds comparable at to conventional machining operations such as surface milling.
+LPB has been demonstrated to provide a deep surface layer of high magnitude compression in various aluminum, titanium, and nickel based alloys and steels.
+The deep compressive residual stress on the surface of these materials mitigates fatigue damage including FOD, 12-14 fretting, 15-16 and corrosion.
+17-20 The LPB process can be performed on conventional CNC machine tools at costs and speeds comparable to conventional machining operations such as surface milling.

-The goal of this research was to investigate the effect of a compressive surface residual stress state imparted by the LPB process upon the mechanisms of corrosion fatigue, FOD and SCC in 300M steel.
-These results are compared with the results obtained after a conventional SP surface treatment.
+This research was undertaken to investigate the effect of a compressive surface residual stress state imparted by the LPB process upon the mechanisms of corrosion fatigue, damage tolerance and SCC in

+300M steel, with comparison to a conventional SP surface treatment.